rjkviegas/skills-workshops/week-2/oop_2/INSTRUCTIONS.md

 - Differentiate between 'abstract' and 'concrete'
 - Explain what is meant by the advice 'Separate out the things that change from those that stay the same'
-- Give some differences adding features to systems with poor OOP and good OOP
+- Give some differences between adding features to systems with poor OOP and good OOP

 ## Starter (10 minutes)

-Ask students: "what the **abstractions** behind the following sets of **concrete** things?"
+Ask students: "what are the **abstractions** behind the following sets of **concrete** things?"

 - 1, 15, 8, -2 _(Number)_
 - Red, Green, Blue, Puce _(Colour)_
 - XML, HTML, JSON, TXT _(Data type, or interchange format)_

 Explain:

 - In programming, we want to move from systems that handle many concrete things to ones that handle more abstract cases
 - We should aim to separate the treatment of concrete things from the separation of abstract things